mikerockett/vue-routisan/README.md

 }
 ```

-The instantiated class essentially wraps a Promise, which allows you to calculate or fetch the result of a condition and then `resolve()` or `reject()` based on the outcome of that condition.
+The instantiated class essentially wraps a Promise, which allows you to determine whether or not the user should be allowed to continue to the route, and then `resolve()` or `reject()` based on that.

 A common example is to check whether or not the user is authenticated.
 If they need to sign in, then the guard needs to take them to a sign-in view: